MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

         The previously configured protection settings are retained as an archived protection template, and will be displayed again if you change the option back to **Protect**.
 You do not see this template in the Azure portal but if necessary, you can still manage the template by using [PowerShell](configure-templates-with-powershell.md).
 This behavior means that content remains accessible if it has this label with the previously applied protection settings.

-         >[!NOTE]
-         > When a label is configured for this setting and applied:
+         When a label has this setting is applied:

-         > - If the content was previously protected without using a label, that protection is preserved.
+         - If the content was previously protected without using a label, that protection is preserved.

-         > - If the content was previously protected with a label, that protection is removed if users have permissions to remove Rights Management protection.
+         - If the content was previously protected with a label, that protection is removed if users have permissions to remove Rights Management protection.
 This requirement means that users must have the **Export** or **Full Control** [usage right](configure-usage-rights.md).
 Or, they must be the Rights Management owner (which automatically grants the Full Control usage right), or be a [super user for Azure Rights Management](configure-super-users.md).

-         >     If users don't have permissions to remove protection, the label cannot be applied and users see the following message: **Azure Information Protection cannot apply this label.
+             If users don't have permissions to remove protection, the label cannot be applied and users see the following message: **Azure Information Protection cannot apply this label.
 If this problem persists, contact your administrator**.

     - **Protect**: Select this option to apply protection, and then go to step 4.